maikszusevics/IT-Security-Support-Bootcamp/Virtualisation/Hypervisors.md

 - **Direct Hardware Access:** They have direct access to the physical hardware resources (CPU, memory, I/O devices), which minimises latency and overhead.
 - **High Performance:** Due to direct hardware interaction, Type 1 hypervisors generally offer the best performance for virtualised workloads.
 - **Enhanced Security:** With no host OS to compromise, the attack surface is significantly reduced, making them highly secure.
-- **Scalability:** They are designed to scale to large numbers of VMs and high-resource workloads, making them suitable for data centers and enterprise environments.
+- **Scalability:** They are designed to scale to large numbers of VMs and high-resource workloads, making them suitable for datacentres and enterprise environments.
 - **Examples:** VMware ESXi, Microsoft Hyper-V, Citrix XenServer (now TBD), KVM (Kernel-based Virtual Machine – integrated into Linux kernel).

 **Architecture:**